 Don’t forget that you do not have to meet the bus at the same point as you got off.
 You can walk up and down the Shankill Road or Falls Road, and meet the the bus at any of our 19 Bus Stops!
 Your tickets are valid for every red bus that will pass.
 Some of the highlights of the tour include…

 Hop off at the unmissable Titanic Belfast visitor attraction just five minutes into the tour route!
 Housed in an iconic, six-floor building, this state-of-the-art visitor experience tells the story of the Titanic, from her conception in Belfast in the early 1900s, through her construction and launch, to her famous maiden voyage and subsequent place in history.

 Spend as long as you want here and then join any tour that is passing – hop on at the ‘Drawing Office‘ on Queens Road – right in front of Titanic Belfast.
-We pass first at 10.05am and then every 30 minutes throughout the day.

 You should certainly pay a visit to The Titanic Dock and Pumphouse and also enjoy The Titanic Walking Tour.
 The Titanic Walking Tour departs from the Premier Inn Hotel beside the Odyssey Complex, and led by local legend and reknowned Titanorak Colin Cobb.